 There have been a several news reports of studies of the income and number of job openings associated with particular college majors.
 Psychology typically doesn't fare wellin these because the number of psychology majors is high (it's one of the most popular college majors), and the number of openings for psychologists [and typically that title implies a graduate degree] is relatively small.

-One recent report of employment prospects (link is external)of college majors put an interesting spin on it, and suggests "tweaking" your major when looking for a job.
+One recent report of employment prospects of college majors put an interesting spin on it, and suggests "tweaking" your major when looking for a job.
 That is a very good strategy and for one primary reason: Although most students spend countless hours studying psychology, they spend almost no time exploring careers available to psychology majors after graduation.
 I advise students to spend at least the same number of hours exploring psychology-related careers that they would spend on attending and studying for one college course (upwards of 100 hours).

 The problems with most of these studies of college major job prospects are twofold: They focus solely on numbers (income and # of jobs); they focus primarily on the prototypical careers for each major (e.g., clinical psychologist or college professor for psychology majors).
 But, there are lots of jobs appropriate for psychology majors that, on the surface, don't seem to have a direct relationship to that major.